 - Google Docs Template: Applicants may use this template to assist with collaborative writing on draft proposals.
 If you are working with the Google Docs template, you will need to copy your final answer from each question into the official application form and submit your completed proposal by the deadline in order to be considered for a Digitizing Hidden Collections grant.

-- Applicant Webinars: CLIR has scheduled two webinars in 2017 to orient applicants of the Digitizing Hidden Collections program and answer questions.
-The webinar schedule and any available links to recordings can be found below.
+- Applicant Webinars: CLIR has scheduled three webinars in 2018 to orient applicants of the Digitizing Hidden Collections program and answer questions.
+Space is available in the webinars on a first come, first served basis and no registration is required.
+The webinar schedule and any available links to recordings are below.